Have you ever wondered why you think the way you do?

 Qualification:

-Ph.D. in environmental psychology or a related field.
+- Ph.D. in environmental psychology or related field.

 Salary: